raphael-group/paste/README.md

 ### Installation

 The easiest way is to install PASTE on pypi: https://pypi.org/project/paste-bio/.

 `pip install paste-bio`

+Or you can install PASTE on bioconda: https://anaconda.org/bioconda/paste-bio.

+`conda install -c bioconda paste-bio`

 Check out Tutorial.ipynb for an example of how to use PASTE.

-Or you can clone the respository and run from command line (see below).
+Lastly, you can clone the respository and run from command line (see below).

 ### Command Line